It took Unilever 45 generations and 449 designs to create a perfect nozzle which would dispense washing powder.

 - Sample quality can be poor when recruitment is done incorrectly

-- Can’t probe users during the test session
+- Can’t probe test participants during the test session

-- If a user gets stuck, you can’t direct in the right direction
+- If a user gets stuck in the test, you can’t direct in the right direction

 Five Second Tests

-Five second tests are best used to answer the following questions:
+Five second usability tests are best used to answer the following questions:

 - What does/is this site used for?